airchains-network/svm-station/docs/src/developing/test-validator.md

 ```

 - **NOTE:** `Error: No such file or directory (os error 2)` means that the default
   wallet does not yet exist.
-Create it with `solana-keygen new`.
+Create it with `svm-station-keygen new`.
 - **NOTE:** If the wallet has a zero SOL balance, airdrop some localnet SOL with
   `solana airdrop 10`